 Global-e is a cross-border e-commerce enabler covering the entire shopper journey.
 Our platform is deeply integrated within merchants' existing technology stack providing the core tools to power their day-to-day cross-border operations.
 As a result, we retain significant "stickiness" within our customer base.
 Not only do we retain our merchants - our merchants also grow with our platform, and we grow with them.
 Merchants process large and growing order volumes through our platform as we become increasingly integral to their daily business operations and as they realize the benefits of using the Global-e platform.
 An important component of our growth is our existing merchant base, which grows organically each year.
 Due to our consistently high retention rates, we have strong visibility into the subsequent year's revenue by looking to our current merchants, in a given period.
 Attracting new merchants is also critical to the scale of our platform.
 We have developed a highly efficient marketing model in which our payback period, or the amount of time required to recover merchant acquisition costs in a given year from the merchants acquired in that year, based on the gross profit realized from such merchants in the following year.
-For the year ended December 31, 2019, our average payback period was to further strengthen our model.
+For merchants acquired in the year ended December 31, 2019, our payback period was less than six months.
+We continue to build our capabilities to further strengthen our model.